Posted by Bruce Borden in Houston, Home Buying

 Is Now a Good Time to Buy a House in Houston?

 For those seeking long-term stability in a diverse and growing economy, the 2026 Houston market offers a rare combination of high inventory and steady pricing.
-The market is no longer a sprint; it’s a strategic environment where buyers can perform due diligence, negotiate from a position of strength, and find a home that truly fits their life.
+The market is no longer a sprint; it’s a strategic environment where buyers can perform due diligence and find a home that truly fits their life.
 While the "perfect deal" still requires a prepared buyer, the 2026 conditions are the most favorable for purchasers in recent memory.

 M/I Homes is active in several premier Houston-area communities, offering modern construction and energy-efficient designs.
 If you’re ready to stop renting and start building equity, now is a fantastic time to see how the current market can work in your favor.